jsAhonen/link-station-finder/README.md

 The app is run with `npm start`.
 This does two things:

 1. It compiles the TypeScript files into JavaScript.
-1. It runs the compiled JavaScript code in the dist directory.
+1. It runs the compiled JavaScript code in the `/dist` directory.

 The app prints on the console indicating the queried position on the coordinates, the coordinates of the link station with the strongest connection, and the power of that connection.
 Alternatively, if no link stations are within reach, it would indicate that instead.